qwertie/home/misc/Atlas-Shrugged-summary.md

 > [...]
 "Because I love you." [...]
 "Nobody's ever loved me," he said.
 "There isn't any love in the world.
 People don't feel.
 I feel things.
 Who cares about that?
 All they care for is time schedules and freight loads and money.
 I can't live among those people.
 I'm very lonely.
 I've always longed to find understanding.
 Maybe I'm just a hopeless idealist, looking for the impossible.
 Nobody will ever understand me."

-> "Jim, " she said, with an odd little note of severity in her voice, "what I've struggled for all this time is to understand you." [...]
+> "Jim," she said, with an odd little note of severity in her voice, "what I've struggled for all this time is to understand you." [...]
 "What do you want of me?"

 > "Love," he answered. [...]
 "You don't love me or you wouldn't ask such a question."